14 MAR 2023

 Princess Alice (right) with her sister Princess Louise

-Alice and Prince Andrew were married in a civil ceremony on 6th October 1903 at Darmstadt, Hesse.
-The following day, two religious wedding services were performed - a Lutheran ceremony in the Evangelical Castle Church, and then a Greek Orthodox ceremony in the the St. Mary Magdalene Russian Chapel, on the Mathildenhöhe, Darmstadt, Hesse.
+Alice and Prince Andrew were married in a civil ceremony on 6th October 1903 at the Altes Palais (Old Palace), Darmstadt, Hesse.
+The following day, two religious wedding services were performed - a Protestant ceremony in the chapel at the Altes Palais, and then a Greek Orthodox ceremony in the the St. Mary Magdalene Russian Chapel, on the Mathildenhöhe, Darmstadt, Hesse.
+King Edward VII (1841(1901-1910) had asked for a forth ceremony at the British Legation (as the bride was a British subject) however, the bride and groom were reluctant.
+Prince Andrew wore his Hessian Red Dragoons uniform with the riband and breast star of a Knight Grand Cross of the Royal Victorian Order (GCVO), given by King Edward VII (1841(1901-1910) in August 1902 at the time of his Coronation, whilst the bride wore a lace dress with a veil adorned by orange blossom and myrtle.
 Upon marriage Alice became known as 'Princess Andrew of Greece & Denmark' and by marriage was elevated to the style of Royal Highness.
 As the couple were related to the Royal Houses of Greece, Denmark, Britain, Germany and Russia, and as such the wedding was one of the last great gatherings of European royalty pre-World War I.

 ABOVE: Princess Alice